han-yaeger/yaeger-tutorial/docs/setup.md

 ## Set the width, height and title of the game

 The game now uses the default size (width/height), which might be a bit small.
 You can use the method `setupGame()` to set the size to a specific value.
-Furthermore you can set the title of the game, which will be shown as the title of the window.
+Furthermore, you can set the title of the game, which will be shown as the title of the window.

 ![Edit](images/edit.png) Add the following body to the `setupGame()` method